mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

     ![](assets/create-campaign-design.png)

-    Note that you can change the message surface to use at any time while the campaign is being edited from the message surface drop-down list.
+    Note that you can change the message surface to use at any time while the campaign is being edited from the drop-down list.

     ![](assets/create-campaign-action-properties.png)